-- Barbell Standard Deadlift
+- Conventional Deadlift

-- Barbell Bent-over Row
+- Bent-over Barbell Row

 - Barbell Meadows Row

-- Barbell T Row
+- Close-Grip Barbell Row

 - Barbell Pendlay Row

-- Landmine One-arm Barbell Row
+- One-arm Barbell Row

-1. Barbell Standard Deadlift
+1. Conventional Deadlift

 - Pushing your hips back, bend your knees enough to grab the bar.
 Maintain a neutral spine position.